How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, modified rectangle shape, biconvex, coated tablet debossed with "10" to the left and "P" to the right of a score line on one face and nothing on the other face, contains 10 mg cetirizine hydrochloride.
+Each white, modified-rectangle shape, biconvex, coated tablet debossed with "10" to the left and "P" to the right of a score line on one face and nothing on the other face, contains 10 mg of cetirizine hydrochloride.
 Nonmedicinal ingredients: corn starch, hypromellose, lactose, magnesium stearate, polyethylene glycol, povidone, and titanium dioxide.

 How should I use this medication?

 The recommended dose for adults and children 12 years of age and older is 5 mg to 10 mg once daily taken by mouth depending on the severity of the symptoms and circumstances of the person taking the medication.
 If 10 mg once daily is not enough to control your allergy symptoms, talk to your doctor.

 For adults 65 years of age and over, the recommended dose is 5 mg once daily.

 For children 6 to 12 years of age, the recommended dose is 10 mg once daily or 5 mg in the morning and in the evening.